 Recreational use

-First appearing recreationally in the US around 2011, etizolam has gained popularity as a recreational drug of choice.
-There has been rising concern since 2014 in regional US pockets, but due to the uptick in national cases of etizolam use, it has since become an issue of national concern.
+First appearing recreationally in the US around 2011, etizolam has steadily gained popularity as a recreational drug of choice.
+There has been rising concern since around 2014 in regional US pockets, but due to the uptick in national cases of etizolam use, it has since become an issue of national concern.

 “Major adverse effects include drowsiness, sedation, muscle weakness and incoordination, fainting, headache, confusion, depression, slurred speech, visual disturbances, and changes in libido and tremor.” – DEA Diversion Fact Sheet

 It’s very likely that etizolam will attain scheduled status in the US in the near future.
-As a dangerous drug that’s relatively little used for legit medical prescriptions in the West, etizolam is one to watch out for.
+As a dangerous drug that’s relatively little used for legitimate medical prescriptions in the West, etizolam is one to watch out for.

 Learn more